MittaAI/webwright/README.md

 Webwright isn't some feature-packed, revenue-driven tool.
 It's a no-nonsense, AI-powered terminal that gets shit done, plain and simple.

-Webwright is a trusted companion, a "ghost in your shell" that seamlessly integrates with your development workflow.
-It's an AI assistant that anticipates your needs and unlocks new possibilities.

 In the early days of computing, the command-line was king.
 This is for the tinkerers who remember that raw power.

 Webwright taps into that primal, user-first ethos.
 It's the ghost in your shell, an AI that speaks your language and understands your needs.

 With Webwright, you're in control.
-Generate code, manage projects, deploy apps - all from your terminal.
+Generate code, manage projects, deploy apps, automate computer tasks - all from your terminal.
 It's the tool that puts the power back in your hands.

-Fuck the suits and their complicated products.
-Welcome to Webwright, where the only thing that matters is getting the job done, one line of code at a time.
 This is computing at its most raw, most powerful, and most liberating.

 Are you ready to unleash the ghost in your shell?